Aspiring-Writer/_posts/kaa-4.md

 "And yet, I am reading yours."

 I just stared at him. *I must finally be having a mental breakdown.
 It took a while, but I am now breaking under all the stress.
 Sad, really.
-After everything I've been through and this is what cracks me.*
+After everything that I've been through and this is what cracks me.*

-Mr Psycho rolled his eyes, "Get over it, Marissa.
-There are some things in life that fiction did not make up."
+Mr. Psycho rolled his eyes, "Get over it, Marissa.
+There are some things in life that fiction did not invent."

 "And mind-reading is one of them?"